jirikavi/Update-Chrome-Driver/README.md

 # Update-Chrome-Driver

-This is a powershell scrip thatt has two main purposes:
+This is a powershell script that has two main purposes:

 1) set up the system path environmental variable for ChromeDriver.exe to be able to run this from whatever location (**Needs admin access rights for that**)
 2) get the corresponding version of Chrome driver for the installed Chrome browser